Content-addressable memory

+Comparison of conventional RAM and content-addressable memory (CAM), illustrating parallel associative search over stored keys.

 Content-addressable memory (CAM) is a special type of computer memory used in certain very-high-speed searching applications.
 It is also known as associative memory or associative storage and compares input search data against a table of stored data, and returns the address of matching data.

 CAM is frequently used in networking devices where it speeds up forwarding information base and routing table operations.
 This kind of associative memory is also used in cache memory.
-In associative cache memory, both address and content is stored side by side.
+In associative cache memory, address and content are stored side by side.
 When the address matches, the corresponding content is fetched from cache memory.

 History

 Dudley Allen Buck invented the concept of content-addressable memory in 1955.
 Buck is credited with the idea of recognition unit.

 Hardware associative array

 Unlike standard computer memory, random-access memory (RAM), in which the user supplies a memory address and the RAM returns the data word stored at that address, a CAM is designed such that the user supplies a data word and the CAM searches its entire memory to see if that data word is stored anywhere in it.
 If the data word is found, the CAM returns a list of one or more storage addresses where the word was found.
 Thus, a CAM is the hardware embodiment of what in software terms would be called an associative array.

 A similar concept can be found in the data word recognition unit, as proposed by Dudley Allen Buck in 1955.